kiboschool/course-programming-2/src/lessons/data/exercises.md

 Add a feature to the program, so that it shows the wind direction alongside the temperature.
 Show the wind direction in a descriptive way, for example display "From the southwest" instead of "SW" and "From the north" instead of "N".

 Hint: open the `api_output.json` file and look for wind.
-Remember that a dictionary can contain other dictionaries, but you can always just get the data in two steps if you need to.
+Remember that a dictionary can contain other dictionaries.
+It's sometimes easier to get the data in two steps.

 ### Part 3 (optional)